kbase/status/README.md

-* (resolved) Emergency system maintenance Jan 6 11am-1pm PST.
-* System maintenance Jan 10 11am-2pm PST.
+* System maintenance Jan 10 11am-3pm PST.

-last updated 12 pm PST Jan 6
+last updated 2 pm PST Jan 10

 Please visit <a href="https://kbase.us">kbase.us</a> for information on outages not impacting our web site.